-The Westdene area of the City was switched from the Hove Park/Blatchington Mill catchment to the Patcham catchment area after the new admissions arrangements had been implemented.
-As a result those living in Westdene will have the cross city sibling link allowed for one extra year (2014/15 admissions).
 The areas of the City which switched from the Hove Park/Blatchington Mill catchment to the Portslade or Dorothy Stringer/Varndean catchment areas for 2013-14 will have the sibling link allowed for both areas until 2017-18 admissions.

 For the purposes of this priority a sibling is defined as a child living within the same household as another.